 Progress is already underway.
 Kaitlin Carey, a graduate student in the Wheeler lab, has made important progress in understanding the landscape of annotation confidence in this complex domain.
 Meanwhile, Jeb Rosen (recent graduate from the University of Montana Computer Science program) has joined forces with Robert Hubley and Arian Smit, where the three are developing the infrastructure required to support future Dfam growth.

 Two Wheeler lab members recently presented work at the 2018 ACM-BCB conference in Washington DC, with corresponding papers appearing in the ACM-BCB conference proceedings.

-Alex Nord presented his work on Mirage, a tool for aligning protein isoforms in a talk, and later a poster.
-The work will appear in the Proceedings of the ACM-BCB 2018 conference.
+Alex Nord presented his work on Mirage, a splice-aware tool for aligning protein isoforms within and between species.
+See the paper here.

 Daniel Olson presented his work on ULTRA, a model-based method for labeling repetitive regions of biological sequences.
 See the paper here.